melezhik/sparrowup/README.md

 So on ...

+# Running Job queue

+A Minion asynchronous job executor should be launched to handle incoming check requests.

+For example:

+    $ cd whatsup
+    $ nohup carton exec ./app.pl minion worker -m production -I 15 -j 2 > /dev/null 2>&1 &

+Follow Minion [documentation](https://metacpan.org/pod/Minion) for details on using job queue.

 # Whatsup api

 All the API is exposed as http service API accessible by 0.0.0.0:3000.
-A bind adress / port number could be changed when running service via [morbo](https://metacpan.org/pod/distribution/Mojolicious/script/morbo), follow morbo documentation.
+A bind address / port number could be changed when running service via [morbo](https://metacpan.org/pod/distribution/Mojolicious/script/morbo), follow morbo documentation.